matrix-org/synapse/docs/admin_api/rooms.md

 as room administrator and will contain a message explaining what happened.
 Users invited to the new room will have power level `-10` by default, and thus be unable to speak.

-If `block` is `True` it prevents new joins to the old room.
+If `block` is `true`, users will be prevented from joining the old room.
+This option can also be used to pre-emptively block a room, even if it's unknown to this homeserver.
+In this case, the room will be blocked, and no further action will be taken.
+If `block` is `false`, attempting to delete an unknown room is invalid and will be rejected as a bad request.

 This API will remove all trace of the old room from your database after removing all local users.
 If `purge` is `true` (the default), all traces of the old room will be removed from your database after removing all local users.
 If you do not want this to happen, set `purge` to `false`.
-Depending on the amount of history being purged a call to the API may take several minutes or longer.
+Depending on the amount of history being purged, a call to the API may take several minutes or longer.

 The local server will only have the power to move local user and room aliases to